About the Conference

 Pre-service and in-service teacher education, mentoring, reflective practice, professional identity, and teacher wellbeing.

-Teacher Research & Inquiry
+Teacher Research & Classroom Inquiry

 Action research, classroom-based inquiry, collaborative research, and the role of teachers as knowledge producers.